 Obliterators are another unit I used to use a lot in 7th edition.
 In 7th they were an amazing shooting units who was capable in close combat.
 They were affordable and did damn near anything you needed.

 However, 8th rolled around and Obliterators got adjusted.
-Now, I find them a shell of their former selves.
+Now, they aren’t what they used to be.

 Obliterator Rules & Info